turris-cz/user-docs/docs/geek/tos3-migration.md

 * Smrt support was removed.

+## Automatic migration
+Automatic migration is in progress, but not all routers get it at the same time.
+Only a subset of routers gets migrated at a time, so our support can react to any issues that you might have in time.
+If your router is not automatically migrated, you can still trigger it manually.
+Please continue reading this article.

 ## Migration considerations
 Before you perform migration you should make sure to minimize possibility that it won't finish.